 Support our operations by sharing your experience and expertise

-100% of your gift is generously matched by the U.S. Agency for International Development
+You gift is generously leveraged by support from the U.S. Agency for International Development

 Our Board of Directors brings a wealth of experience and knowledge to the Touch Foundation, providing strategic guidance and helping us to create opportunities for growth.